ChloeCacola/Flashcard-Generator/README.md

 # Flashcard-Generator
 Working with node.js to create 'basic' and 'cloze deletion' 'flash cards.'
+Utilizes the inquirer package for easy selection and answering.